LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

         * `username`
         * `password`

-        Tags help to increase the accuracy of Knowledge Base search results by highlighting the key sections of the user's message in regard to the intents that you created.
+        Tags help to increase the accuracy of Knowledge Base search results by highlighting the key sections of the user's message.

 6. Click **Save**.